XtremeXSPC/AlgoDataStruct/README.md

 **AlgoDataStruct** is a comprehensive educational library that implements a wide range of data structures in Java and C++.
 Designed for students, this library offers clean, well-documented, and efficient implementations of fundamental and advanced data structures.

-Warning: this repository is not complete as I am implementing the missing data structures.

-## Goals

-- Provide clear reference implementations for each data structure
-- Include comprehensive documentation with theoretical explanations
-- Demonstrate implementation differences between Java and C++
-- Offer time and space complexity analysis (not always)
-- Include unit tests (not always) and usage examples

 ## Implemented Data Structures

 <details open>